'Apple Would Not Exist Without Immigration,' Says Cook On Trump Administration Immigration Order

 Cook asserted the importance of immigrants and shared that without them, Apple would not be able to operate.

 Cook revealed that he shared the concerns and did not support the new policy.
 Several Apple employees he noted were "directly affected" by the immigration directive from the Trump administration.
-However, the company's security, HR and legal teams were hard at work and were in touch with these employees to offer them assistance and aid.
+However, the company's security, HR and legal teams were hard at work and were in touch with these employees to offer them assistance.

-Cook also disclosed that Apple had "reached out to the White House" in a bid to elucidate the adverse impact this move was having on the company, as well the co-workers.
+Cook also disclosed that Apple had "reached out to the White House" in a bid to elucidate the adverse impact this move was having on the company, as well the workers.

 He stressed that the diversity is what makes Apple's operations stronger.
 He added that the workers at Apple were compassionate and would support each other in times of need.